maks/MGit/README.md

 * Private keys management
 * Manually choose code language
 * `git diff` between commits (to be enhanced)
-* Import copied repositories (that is, you can copy a repository from computer and import to SGit)
+* Import copied repositories (that is, you can copy a repository from computer and import to MGit)
 * Checkout remote branches
 * Merge branches
 * Push merged content